TomaszKrasienko/discipline-backend-app/README.md

 - **Automatic Activity Generation:** The application automatically generates activities based on the defined rules for a given day.

 ### Features to be Implemented
-- **User Registration and Login**: Enable users to create accounts and log in to the application.
 - **User Adaptation**: Modify the application to support multiple users with personalized settings.
-- **Progress Data Generation**: Provide insights and data on users' progress in completing activities.

 ---
 ### Architecture